Chloé Fall/Winter 2026 Look 1

 The collection suggests that the future of the house may not lie in abandoning its past, but in understanding it more deeply.

 In a fashion industry often obsessed with novelty, this approach carries a certain confidence.
+After years of designer churn and identity drift across the luxury sector, the most striking thing Kamali does isn’t introducing a new aesthetic.
+It’s refusing to.

 Sometimes the most radical move is simply remembering who you are.